ZhenyuSun-Walker/ZhenyuSun-Walker.github.io/_pages/about.md

 I'm Zhenyu Sun, and you can also call me Walker or Sorry.
 These two nicknames come from the name and songof two musicians, Alan Waler and Justin Biber.
 I am now an undergraduate of South China University of Technology at Guangzhou, China, and [here](/Zhenyu_Sun_CV.pdf) is my CV for specific information.

 My research so far has concentrated on 3D-Reconstruction and Generative AI.
-As I deepen my exploration of Generative models and 3D Reconstruction methods, my goal is to achieve the alignment and interaction between textual information and 3D scene presentation, and to establish a strong mapping between the two on LLM (Large Language Models), providing the cornerstone of Platonic cognition for strong artificial intelligence.
+As I deepen my exploration of Generative models and 3D Reconstruction methods, my goal is to achieve the alignment and interaction between textual information and 3D scene presentation, and to establish a strong mapping between the two on LLM (Large Language Models), providing the cornerstone of Platonic cognition for advanced artificial intelligence.

 <strong><span style="color:red; font-size:larger;">Sincerely looking for 26 fall Ph.D position!</span></strong>
 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->